The Secret to Achieving Overnight Success The Right Way (The Compound Effect)

 The truth is, when it comes to success, there’s no secret formula or quick fix that will make you successful overnight.

-It isn’t how things work.
+But this is not how things work.

 — Dwayne Johnson